• Got Moisture, Odor and Mold Issues?Request a Service Call (732) 223-2073

 • Wipe the inside and outside parts of the air ducts, and clean and change filters regularly.
 Support this with an annual professional clean

-• Seal the attic to stop the large volumes of dust entering the air vents, and be sure that air duct joints are free from leaks or damages
+• Seal the attic to stop the large volumes of dust from entering the air vents, and be sure that air duct joints are free from leaks or damages

-• Avoid using the A/C unit where possible and opt for low humidity levels throughout the property to make it a less thriving breeding ground
+• Avoid using the A/C unit where possible and opt for low humidity levels throughout the property to make it a less thriving breeding ground.

 Unfortunately, though, condensation caused as hot and cold air pass each other means that you’ll never truly stop it altogether.
 When spores do surface, early treatment is key.
 This starts with identifying that a problem exists.